Top 10 Tracks Sung by R.E.M.’s Mike Mills

 From: Out of Time (1991)

-Stipe got stuck on this one, and Mills stepped in.
+Stipe got stuck on this one, then turned to Mills.
 By the time it was over, "Texarkana" had switched hands completely.
 "We started doing 'Texarkana,' and you can tell from the demo that Michael had started something, but then just kind of hit a wall and couldn't finish it," Mills told Garden and Gun in 2016.
 "I had some ideas, so I jumped in."
 This driving rocker eventually got tucked away on side two of an album that will always be defined, of course, by its game-changing single "Losing My Religion."
 (A career-best No. 4 Billboard hit, the song helped push Out of Time to the top of the album charts, too.)
 But this studio project was special in another way, too: It was Mills' big moment.
 He voiced two songs for the first time on any released R.E.M. album, and was also featured vocalist on a previously mentioned b-side on our list of Top 10 Songs Sung by R.E.M.'s Mike Mills.

 From: Lifes Rich Pageant (1986)

 Buck originally passed an obscure 1969 single from the Texas-based Clique over to Mills, and he and Bill Berry worked up the b-side for a jam at the 40 Watt Club.
-"Superman" then became the initial cover song on an R.E.M. album, the initial cover to be issued as a single, and the first released song of any kind with Mills singing lead.
+"Superman" then became the initial cover song on an R.E.M. album, the first cover to be issued as a single, and the originally released song of any kind with Mills singing lead.
 Michael Stipe reportedly ceded the vocals because he never liked the tune as much as his bandmates, and he famously refused to play it in concert. ("We're definitely not doing that one," Stipe told a London crowd after a fan request in 2008.)
 But "Superman" played an important role: This garage-band cover made it clear that Lifes Rich Pageant, released as R.E.M. was on the verge of going supernova, wasn't going to take itself too seriously.

 1. "Near Wild Heaven"